-Residents rotate in cytopathology for 10 weeks.
-The first four weeks are at Bellevue, where residents focus on gynecologic cytopathology and the basic principles of non-gynecologic cytopathology and fine-needle aspiration cytology.
-The latter six weeks are at Tisch Hospital, where trainees take on the primary responsibility for all cases.
+Residents rotate in cytopathology for 10 weeks at Bellevue, Tisch Hospital, and Perlmutter Cancer Center.
+During the first four weeks, residents focus on gynecologic cytopathology and the basic principles of non-gynecologic cytopathology and fine-needle aspiration cytology.
+During the latter six weeks, trainees take on the primary responsibility for all cases.

-Additionally, residents rotate through Perlmutter Cancer Center, where they learn to perform and interpret ultrasound-guided fine-needle aspirations.
+Additionally, at Perlmutter Cancer Center, they learn to perform and interpret ultrasound-guided fine-needle aspirations.
 Residents work closely with the cytopathology fellows and participate in weekly lectures, attend the daily sign-out sessions with the attending cytopathologist, screen assigned cases, and work independently through archival collections of cases that cover all of the common and rare lesions encountered in practice.